openownership/openownership.beta/_visualisation/core.md

 [Definitions](/visualisation/core/definitions){: .button }

-Nodes represent Parties, the participants in beneficial ownership structures.
+Nodes represent Parties, the participants in beneficial ownership relationships.
 {: .lead }

 Key types of Parties include Persons (private individuals) and Entities (legal constructions, like Companies).
 Each type of Party has an associated icon.